Flatdogs Camp: Our full report

-Medical care: The doctor for most of the camps in South Luangwa is based at Flatdogs.
-They have emergency equipment to stabilize and deal with most medical situations, but also have links to medivac as well
+- The doctor for most of the camps in South Luangwa is based nearby.
+They have emergency equipment to stabilise and deal with most medical situations, and have links to medical evacuation in case of emergency.

-Security measures: There are watchmen dotted around the property to escort guests to and from their rooms at night.
-There is a safe in the main office for valuables and a whistle in every room in case of emergency during the night.
+- There are watchmen around the property to escort guests to and from their rooms at night.
+There is also a whistle in every tent or room to attract attention in case of emergency.

-Fire safety: There are fire extinguishers by each of the chalets and the main areas at Flatdogs.
+- There are fire extinguishers at each of the chalets and tents, and by the main areas at Flatdogs.

-Laundry facilities: Laundry is included in the full board rate at Flatdogs.
-If guests are staying here on a room only basis then the laundry costs 50 cents per item.
-All laundry is handwashed washed and dried, then ironed.
+- Laundry is included in the full-board rate at Flatdogs.
+For guests staying on a room-only basis, laundry costs around US$1 per item.
+All laundry is handwashed and dried, then ironed.

 - Flatdogs can exchange small amounts of US dollars, euros, South African rand or pounds sterling into Zambian kwacha, using the Zambian bank rate of the day.
 There is a small safe in each tent or room, as well as a larger one in the main office.

 - Guests at Flatdogs may settle their bills in cash using US dollars (issued post 2006), Zambian kwacha, euros, South African rand and pounds sterling.
 MasterCard, Visa and Amex credit cards are also accepted, although any payments will be charged to the card in kwacha.